DigiBP/Team-24DIGIBP2/README.md

-**Step 8:** Generate Invoice Record from Template
+**Step 5:** Generate Invoice Record from Template

 Description: The process initiates with a custom webhook that triggers the creation of an invoice record.
-The invoice is generated from a predefined template in Google Sheets to ensure uniformity and accuracy.
+The invoice is generated from a predefined template in Google Sheets to ensure uniformity and accuracy, laying the groundwork for reliable financial documentation.